CodeGoat-dev/Pico-Network-Manager/readme.md

   Configure a web interface for your firmware to be used when connected to a network.

 - **Time Synchronisation**
-  Automatic time synchronisation from World Time API when connected to wi-fi.
+  Enable automatic time synchronisation from World Time API when connected to wi-fi.

 ---